// Seron Security

 You might think that most business leaders are well-aware of the threat posed by cybercriminals.
 After all, high-profile breaches at Sony, Target, and innumerable other organizations have generated a flood of media coverage and social media chatter.
 Despite that, far too many business professionals still don’t grasp the size and severity of the threat.

+One of the toughest mindsets to overcome is one that believes the organization either has nothing worth stealing or is too small to be targeted—or both.
+Wrong.
+Everyone is at risk.
 Still think you’re too small to be a target?
 Hackers usually target anyone with a vulnerability in their IT systems.
 And when they do pick a target, hackers sometimes choose small organizations solely to gain access to other organizations.
+The bottom line is that you don’t know what you don’t know.
+If you don’t realize you are at risk, you are not likely to take steps to identify and subsequently mitigate the risk.

 Passwords

 Passwords continue to be a major security risk for organizations.
 The Verizon RISK team’s Data Breach Investigations Report found that 76% of corporate network breaches directly resulted from lost or stolen credentials.
 Weak, easily hacked passwords are also a concern.
 SlashData’s annual “Worst Passwords” report, which is compiled from millions of leaked passwords, has found that since 2011 the most frequently used passwords are “123456” and “password.”
 And not only do people use simple, weak passwords, but they also often use the same one for everything, further magnifying the risk.
 A breach exposing passwords on a social networking site might seem unrelated to your business.
 But what if an employee’s password was exposed in the breach and his or her place of employment or bank was identified on a profile page?
 The compromised password could be used to attempt to log in to other systems.
 Add in what is now standard remote access to systems by vendors, and the problem again grows larger.
 Several major breaches have involved compromised vendor credentials.
+As hard as it is to believe, Sony actually had a folder called “Password” on its breached network.
+It’s hard to imagine how this could happen in an organization so large, but during our IT security audit work, we routinely see not only passwords written down in all kinds of places, but also unsecured password documents stored on employee computers and mobile devices.
+Don’t do this.

 If you are overwhelmed by the number of passwords you need and just can’t remember them all, you might want to consider using a password manager that securely stores your passwords for various sites.
 With this approach, you need to remember only the strong password you create to access the password manager.
 You can find dozens of password managers with an online search.
 We recommend device-based managers as opposed to cloud-based ones, provided you have device security protections in place.